artsy/eigen/docs/deploy_a_hotfix.md

 <details>
   <summary>Codepush release hotfix process</summary>

+## Check if there is already a hot fix targeting this app version

+Ask #practice-mobile if anything has been deployed as a hot fix previously targeting this app version.
+If so you will want to pull the commits in from this hot fix to your branch to make sure all fixes are present.

+## Install dependencies

+Since the branch you are on is older than main it is likely some node deps are out of date locally.
+You will need to update your local deps otherwise the deployment to codepush will fail.

+`yarn setup:artsy`

+`yarn install:all`

+> [!IMPORTANT]
+> If the install results in changes to Podfile.lock you must do a Native Release Hotfix, please refer to that section of the docs.

 ## Deploy your change to codepush canary deployment

 Let `#practice-mobile` know you will be deploying a hotfix and to hold off deploying to codepush or betas.